code-with-amitk/Code-examples/Threads_Processes_IPC/IPC/Pipe/README.md

     - [3.
 Parent reading, child die](#case3)
     - [4.
 Parent reading, child closes write end of pipe/fifo](#case4)

-<a name=what></a>
 ## Pipe
-- System call create a pipe for one-way communication between parent and child
+System call create a pipe for one-way communication between parent and child

 <a name=adv></a>
-## Advantages of pipes
+### Advantages of pipes over plain/regular files
-- **1. Over plain/regular files**
 - With a regular file also, a process could write all its output and hand it over to the next process.
 - But processes has to lock and then signal(like a semaphore) to let each other know when they were done reading or writing.
 - Pipes eliminate all this complexity, kernel does all internally.

 <a name=work></a>
-## How pipe works
+### How pipe works
 ```c
 int fd[2];
 pipe(fd)                            //Makes this array as pipe. fd[0]:read end, fd[1]:write end